 Additionally, although the fact that labeling weed “organic” may be a touchy subject in the industry, consumers opting for organically grown cannabis can further reduce the likelihood of heavy metal contamination, as organic cultivation practices often involve stricter controls on soil quality and the use of chemicals.

-Hydroponically and aeroponically grown cannabis are also known to contain less impurities than their soil-based counterparts, making either a good option for growers and consumers alike.
+Hydroponically and aeroponically grown cannabis are also known to contain less impurities than their soil-based counterparts, making both methods good options for growers and consumers alike.

 A Broader Perspective on Heavy Metals and Cannabis